-In the code above, the first line checks that we are using ASDF 3.1, which provides package-inferred-system.
+In the code above, the first form checks that we are using ASDF 3.1 or later, which provides package-inferred-system.
+This is probably no longer necessary, since none of the major lisp implementations provides an older version of ASDF.

-The function register-system-packages has to be called to register packages used or provided by your system and its components where the name of the system that provides the package is not the downcase of the package name.
+The function register-system-packages must be called to register packages used or provided by your system when the name of the system/file that provides the package is not the same as the package name (converted to lower case).